 “The art in science writing comes from figuring out which thread to choose so that your reader will understand the significance of the new finding or mission or theory,” says Sally Adee, who edits technology features at New Scientist.
-“That makes it sound easy, but finding good background is like sculpting,” in that it involves carving away unnecessary information.
+“That makes it sound easy, but finding good background is like sculpting,” in that it involves carving away unnecessary information, she says.

 One main purpose of background material is to set the stakes for stories, Adee says.
 “For example, a story about a new NASA mission to understand why the sun is magnetic might use the Carrington Event of 1859 as background to show what happened the last time a solar flare hit Earth—compasses went haywire all over the world and telegraphs malfunctioned.
 While the malfunction was inconvenient in 1859, it would create a major problem in 2016.
 Suddenly you want to know exactly how they plan to solve the mystery of the sun’s magnetism,” says Adee.